deciduously/mifkad/README.md

 * `yarn prod` - Run all production builds once, first the apps in parallel and then webpack
 * `yarn clean` - run `bsb -clean-world` and `cargo clean` - `yarn prod` will invoke this first.

 I use `release-win.bat` to automate the production build - it runs `yarn prod` and then puts together a release dir.
 Depending on your hardware, the backend may take quite some time to build - `actix_web` brings along with it a somewhat large set of crates that all need to be rebuilt after invoking `cargo clean`.
 Personally, I've never been too bothered by hefty build times if the resulting executable is reasonably sized and highly performant.  `mifkad.exe` clocks in perhaps a tad larger than I'd like for the functionality but in the grand scheme of things, I'm not losing sleep over a 5MB executable that isn't getting transferred around a lot.
-It starts up practically instantaneously even on the old hardware at work and barely sips on system resources, so I'm happy.
+It starts up practically instantaneously - at least faster than any other application we use - even on the old hardware at work and barely sips on system resources, so I'm happy.

 It expects an input file under `.\current.xls`.
 There's a sample at `sample\test.xls` with fudged data.
 It intentionally has mismatched headers and things - that's how they come outta the big box, except for all the extraneous info I've removed - redacted, if I want to sound fancy.
 And I do.
 Rows or data in rows that aren't what I care about don't matter.